-Fixed Rate MEFA Loans and MEFA Refinancing Loans.
 All such additional Fixed Rate MEFA Loans and MEFA Refinancing Loans will be credit-based loans with terms and conditions that are similar to the terms and conditions described herein.
-The Authority reserves the right, however, to apply proceeds of any now or hereafter issued Issue M Bonds and any Revenues available for recycling to finance MEFA Education Loans with terms and conditions that vary from those described herein, upon compliance with certain requirements of the Issue M Resolution.
+The Authority reserves the right, however, to apply proceeds of any now or hereafter issued Issue L Bonds and any Revenues available for recycling to finance MEFA Education Loans with terms and conditions that vary from those described herein, upon compliance with certain requirements of the Issue L Resolution.
 See the captions "INVESTMENT CONSIDERATIONS" and "THE MEFA FINANCING PROGRAM" herein.

-All of the current Issue M Loans were, and substantially all future Issue M Loans are expected to be, originated solely on the basis of borrower and, if applicable, co-borrower credit evaluation, will be payable solely by the borrower and any applicable co-borrower and will not be guaranteed by the Authority or by any other person, other than any such co-borrower.
-See the captions "INVESTMENT CONSIDERATIONS," and "ISSUE M LOAN PORTFOLIO" herein.
+All of the current Issue L Loans were, and substantially all future Issue L Loans are expected to be, originated solely on the basis of borrower and, if applicable, co-borrower credit evaluation, will be payable solely by the borrower and any applicable co-borrower and will not be guaranteed by the Authority or by any other person, other than any such co-borrower.
+See the captions "INVESTMENT CONSIDERATIONS," and "ISSUE L LOAN PORTFOLIO" herein.

-MEFA Financing Program\\\\
+MEFA Financing Program

-The Authority has established a number of proprietary, unsecured consumer loan programs for financing and refinancing loans for undergraduate and graduate students, to finance higher education expenses, including credit-based and need-based loans that bear interest on a fixed rate or variable rate basis and have previously issued numerous series of bonds and notes that were, or that are, secured under resolutions other than the Issue M Resolution to fund education loans under the MEFA Financing Program.
+The Authority has established a number of proprietary, unsecured consumer loan programs for financing and refinancing loans for undergraduate and graduate students, to finance higher education expenses, including credit-based and need-based loans that bear interest on a fixed rate or variable rate basis and have previously issued numerous series of bonds and notes that were, or that are, secured under resolutions other than the Issue L Resolution to fund education loans under the MEFA Financing Program.

 Since inception, the MEFA Financing Program has included loans to finance higher education expenses of current students ("MEFA Loans" and the "MEFA Loan Program").
 As of 2015, the MEFA Financing Program was expanded to include loans to refinance higher education expenses ("MEFA Refinancing Loans" and the "MEFA Refinancing Loan Program").
 MEFA Loans and MEFA Refinancing Loans are referred to collectively as "MEFA Education Loans."
-The Authority may issue additional Issue M Bonds or separately secured series of bonds or notes for either of these purposes in the future.
+The Authority may issue additional Issue L Bonds or separately secured series of bonds or notes for either of these purposes in the future.

-MEFA Education Loans that were originated, or that in the future may be originated, from funds obtained from the issuance of such separately secured series of bonds or notes may have terms and conditions similar to, or different from, the terms and conditions of Issue M Loans.
-Certain available Revenues within the Issue M Resolution (and other active MEFA bond resolutions)

-may be used to finance MEFA Education Loans during any Recycling Period, as described herein.
+MEFA Education Loans that were originated, or that in the future may be originated, from funds obtained from the issuance of such separately secured series of bonds or notes may have terms and conditions similar to, or different from, the terms and conditions of Issue L Loans.
+Certain available Revenues within the Issue L Resolution (and other active MEFA bond resolutions) may be used to finance MEFA Education Loans during any Recycling Period, as described herein.

 The Authority established a commercial paper program in 2017 for warehouse funding of MEFA Refinancing Loans.
-As of March 29, 2019, the commercial paper program was expanded to a maximum of \$350 million outstanding to accommodate funding MEFA Loans.
-See the captions "ESTIMATED SOURCES AND USES OF FUNDS," "THE MEFA EDUCATION LOAN PROGRAM" and "INVESTMENT CONSIDERATIONS-Redemption of Series 2022 Bonds" and "-Composition and Characteristics of the Issue M Loan Portfolio May Change" herein.
+The commercial paper program was later expanded to accommodate funding MEFA Loans.
+See the captions "ESTIMATED SOURCES AND USES OF FUNDS," "THE MEFA EDUCATION LOAN PROGRAM" and "INVESTMENT CONSIDERATIONS-Redemption of Series 2023 Bonds" and "-Composition and Characteristics of the Issue L Loan Portfolio May Change" herein.